bcbi/bidss/CONTRIBUTING.md

 ## 5.3.
 "Simple" merge conflicts (merge conflicts that can be resolved using the web editor on GitHub.com)

+A "simple" merge conflict is a merge conflict that can be resolved using the web editor on GitHub.com.

 If your pull request has a "simple" merge conflict, then you will see the following message at the bottom of the pull request page, right above the merge button:

 > This branch has conflicts that must be resolved